Berkeley Student Cooperative: Davis House, Wolf House and Person of Color Theme House

 Julia Morgan was the first woman architect licensed in California, and her first employment was with Howard assisting him with the University of California Master Plan; she was the primary designer for the Hearst Greek Theatre.
-During this time she was also the architect of three building owned by the BSC - Davis House, Wolf House and Person of Color Theme House (formerly known as Andres Castro Arms).
+During this time she was also the architect of three building owned by the BSC – Davis House, Wolf House and Person of Color Theme House (formerly known as Andres Castro Arms).

 Davis House is located at 2833 Bancroft Steps, Southside of campus, on a pedestrian pathway between it and the Alpha Phi sorority, also being close to International House and California Memorial Stadium.
 It holds 36 residents and is considered to be the finest residence at BCS.
 Referred to as "the retirement home, " as it is occupied by co-opers who have been part of the BSC system for the longest time.
 The building was originally built in 1913 as the Richard Clark house, a single-family mansion, built for the family of Richard Clark an associate of William Randolph Hearst.
 The beautiful interiors are described by Sara Holmes Boutelle in her book Julia Morgan: Architect: "Morgan gave free play to her love of complexity in the wood-paneled living room, dining room, and library, all of which have fireplaces with elaborate mantels.
 The living-room mantel is carved of oak, showing acorns, leaves, birds, and squirrels; another has classical details; brackets in the hall and on yet another fireplace, in the library, repeat the Tudor rose."
 With the completion of Memorial Stadium in 1923 and the International House in 1929, the neighborhood transferred from one of quiet, expensive mansions into a student-oriented neighborhood dominated by sorority and fraternity houses.
 At some point the house became a sorority Alpha Xi Delta and several additions were made to the building, including a sleeping porch with a deck above that features an expansive view of San Francisco Bay and the Golden Gate Bridge.
 In the 1960s, the popularity of the Greek system in Berkeley saw a steady decline.
 Many sorority and fraternity houses were forced to close for want of members, including Davis.
 In 1969, BSC purchased the building, one of several former Greek houses it acquired during this era.
 Davis Hall opened to residents in January 1970.
-Like all co-ops, each member had a five-hour work shift every week, and for seven of the members, cooking dinner was the shift, at the time this stood out from the other houses who's food was delivered from the central kitchen.
+Like all co-ops, each member had a five-hour work shift every week, and for seven of the members, cooking dinner was the shift, at the time this stood out from the other houses whose food was delivered from the central kitchen.